Steve-Fenton/stevefenton.co.uk/src/pages/blog/2019/04/behind-the-bizops-buzz-metric-mla.md

 ## Data

 This applies to digital and physical products, but I’ll use a simple website example.
-Imagine you have a brochure site that you intended to use to convince potential customers that you have an awesome product – and you want to generate telephone calls into your sales team.
+Imagine you have a brochure site you intend to use to convince potential customers that you have an awesome product – and you want to generate telephone calls into your sales team.

 You’ll need to follow the three steps below to get yourself some BizOps data: